qala-io/java-course/docs/programme/hibernate.md

 - There is a bug in Hibernate mapping in branch `puzzle-wG3JaxG4`.
 But the test actually passes.
 Find the reason and fix the test.
-- There is a failing tests in branch `puzzle-TsomSH6a`, find the reason it fails and fix it.
+- Next puzzle is in branch `puzzle-TsomSH6a`.
+There is a failing test that checks that if we violate a DB constraint, an exception is raised.
+But that doesn't happen.
+Looks like the DB constraints don't work.
+Or do they?

 # Literature